 - Member name, date of birth and Molina Member ID number

 - Member's gender

 - Member's address

 - Date(s) of service

 - Valid International Classification of Diseases diagnosis and procedure codes

 - Valid revenue, CPT or HCPCS for services or items provided

 - Valid Diagnosis Pointers

 - Total billed charges

 - Place and type of service code

-- Days or units as applicable (anesthesia Claims require minutes)

-- Provider tax identification number (TIN)

-- 10-digit National Provider Identifier (NPI) or Atypical Provider Identifier (API)

-- Rendering Provider information when different than billing

-- Billing-to/Pay-to Provider name and billing address

-- Place of service and type (for facilities)

-- Disclosure of any other health benefit plans

-- National Drug Code (NDC), unit of measure and quanityt for medical inectibles

-- E-signature

-- Service facility location information

-- And other state-required data
+- Days or units as applicable (anesthesia Claims require minutes) - Provider tax identification number (TIN) - 10-digit National Provider Identifier (NPI) or Atypical Provider Identifier (API) - Rendering Provider information when different than billing - Billing/Pay-to Provider name and billing address - Place of service and type (for facilities) - Disclosure of any other health benefit plans - National Drug Code (NDC), NDC Units, Units of Measure and Days or Units for medical injectables - E-signature - Service facility location information - Any other state-required data

 Provider and Member data will be verified for accuracy and active status.
 Be sure to validate this data in advance of Claim submission.
-This validation will apply to all Provider data submitted and also applies to atypical and out-ofstate Providers.
+This validation will apply to all Provider data submitted and also applies to atypical and out-of-state Providers.